aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 As has become customary for us, we will quote Dijsktra in closing, who once said about OOP that: "Object-oriented programming is an exceptionally bad idea which could only have originated in California."

 Despite the fair criticism, some from illustrous critics, OOP is still the dominant approach in the software industry to this day.
-It has brought programming abstractions a little closer to the human mind, with its insistence on the "object" metaphor, and for this we owe it something.
+It has brought programming abstractions a little closer to the human mind, with its insistence on the familiar "object" metaphor, and for this we owe it something.

 // https://www.quora.com/What-are-the-main-differences-between-Simula-and-Smalltalk
 // http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en
 // https://dzone.com/articles/whats-wrong-with-object-oriented-programming
 // https://www.cs.scranton.edu/~mccloske/dijkstra_quotes.html
-//  "Object-oriented programming is an exceptionally bad idea which could only have originated in California."

-// C++
-// On the negative side, because C++ is a very large and complex language,
-// it clearly suffers drawbacks similar to those of PL/I. It inherited most of the
-// insecurities of C, which make it less safe than languages such as Ada and Java.

 ----------
 = Temporary Notes